pythonanywhere/help_pages/articles/DjangoManagementCommands.md

 ```

 ...and there you have it!
 A custom management command that can connect to the
-fictional WhatsSignaGram library and interact with its users, returning the
+fictional WhatsSignaGram library and interact with its users and the Django-managed database, returning the
 most recent comment for a user when asked.

 Of course, in a real-world example your code for the bot would be likely to be